jbittel/django-mama-cas/docs/settings.rst

       This setting is intended for use with Django 1.4.
 In Django 1.5 and later, the built-in mechanisms for accessing user profile data have been deprecated.

+.. attribute:: MAMA_CAS_TICKET_EXPIRE

+   :default: ``90``

+   Controls the length of time, in seconds, between when a service or proxy ticket is generated and when it expires.
+If the ticket is not validated before this time has elapsed, it will become invalid.
+This does **not** affect proxy-granting ticket expiration or the duration of a user's single sign-on session.

+.. attribute:: MAMA_CAS_TICKET_RAND_LEN

+   :default: ``32``

+   Sets the number of random characters created as part of the ticket string.
+   It should be long enough that the ticket string cannot be brute forced within a reasonable amount of time.
+Longer values are more secure, but could cause compatibility problems with some clients.

 .. attribute:: MAMA_CAS_USER_ATTRIBUTES